 In a showing, a buyer’s agent reserves a time for their client(s) to privately tour your home.

 In an open house, the house is open for buyers to come by and walk through at their leisure.
-In some cases, the buyer will have an agent with them, but it’s also common for early-stage buyers to come alone.
+Sometimes, the buyer will have an agent with them, but it’s also common for early-stage buyers to come alone.
 At an open house, I will be present — or if I’m unable, I will get an associate to handle the open house on my behalf.

 For both showings and open houses, it’s critical that you, the seller, not be present.
 Buyers need to be able to tour the home and speak openly about the advantages and disadvantages they see.